A MAP OF PENNSYLVANIA EXHIBITING NOT ONLY THE IMPROVED

 (Robert Erskine) A collection of manuscript road maps,

-most held by the New York Historical Society, are
+most held by the New York Historical Society which has around 280 of them, are

 attributed to Robert Erskine.
 A number of these dated to